Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/tutorial.md

 created_at: 2024-10-11 18:59:00 +0200
 layout: the-archive
 description: "Tutorial for developers of The Archive plug-ins."
+toc: true
 ---
+# So You Want to Write a Plug-in For _The Archive_?

 <style type="text/css"><!--
 table {
   border-collapse: collapse;